The Betsy Ross House

 The raging war for Independence created many widows.
 Betsy Griscom Ross Ashburn Claypool ultimately lost three husbands, but unlike many widows who were left without resources, her skills as a seamstress enabled her to support herself and her seven children.
 She operated her business well past the age of 70 and finally died at the age of 84.

-The Betsy Ross Memorial is the only site in America that interprets an 18th century upholstery shop.
+The Betsy Ross House is the only site in the country that interprets a working 18th-century upholstery shop.

 Philadelphia, PA 19106

 - The Bishop White House

 - Independence National Historical Park

 - Saint George’s Methodist Church

 - View more attractions